 44 Participants have set over two million goals in total since July 2016.
 The 1,839,881 goals in these results relate to those in the current plans of active participants.
+December 2020 | NDIS Quarterly Report to disability ministers

 Table E.51 Proportion of participants who agreed with statements about the different stages of NDIS journey in 2020-21 Q2 compared to prior quarters - Survey administered by the AHA from the Dec 2020 quarter and previously by the Contact Centre - National 45